 His main power (and greatest improvised weapon) is his psyche which is described in detail below.
 'Rorschach' is a persona of Walter Kovacs who exists solely to punish crime and embodies all of Kovacs darker tendencies.
 When Kovacs 'becomes' Rorschach, he forgoes any other needs beyond his 'face', his 'uniform', his journal, and his grappling gun.
 He has no fixed address, eating what he finds as he needs it, and 'disguising' himself as a homeless sign bearer during the day for intelligence gathering.
 His persona literally is his will power and, as such, he pushes himself past normal boundaries of fatigue, discomfort, and risk paying them little attention.
 This proves his undoing as he is incapable of compromise.
 When given the situation to do so or die, he chooses death.

-Rorschach is a talented and experienced brawler.
-He usually uses his excellent boxing skills to beat his opponents and due to his willingness for breaking bones and murder, he is rarely beaten.
+Rorschach is a pragmatic and experienced brawler, and is a master of improvisation, using a variety of household objects as weapons against various opponents.
+He usually uses his excellent boxing skills to beat his opponents, and due to his willingness to cause severe damage and even kill his foe, he is rarely beaten.
 He is extremely intelligent and a brilliant tactician being described by Nite Owl as "unpredictable and tactically brilliant".
-He has proven to be highly adept at infiltration and lock picking by sneaking into military bases and crime scenes undetected.
+He has proven to be highly adept at infiltration and lock picking by sneaking into military bases and crime scenes undetected, and has entered Nite Owl's home many times using this skill.
 Rorschach also possess a sharp mind which is able to adapt to different chains of reasoning.
 In the absence of his internal instability, it is likely at one point he was a brilliant detective.
 Rorschach has also demonstrated great feats of strength such as when he broke a toilet with a single, effortless kick.
 Rorschach has a map of New York and has alternated the map to fit the changes of landscape throughout his career; it is likely he uses it for tracking.
-It also doesn't take Rorschach long to memorize a description of a person hinting that he has a form of photographic memory.
+It also doesn't take Rorschach long to memorize a description of a person, showing that he has a very good memory.
 Rorschach was also taught gymnastics and is skilled in literature and religious education.

 The Improvised Weaponry of Rorschach